gatling/gatling/src/docs/content/reference/install/cloud/private-locations/kubernetes/configuration/index.md

 * `spec.template.spec.containers[0].image`: The container image is determined by your configuration (certified or custom) and cannot be set within the job definition itself.
 * `spec.template.spec.containers[0].command`: Reserved for initiating the Gatling script and should not be modified within the job definition.

+{{< alert tip >}}
+We recommend aligning resource requests with limits to maintain consistent thread pool sizing and prevent unpredictable performance fluctuations.
+Without this alignment, it can be challenging to differentiate genuine application issues from resource throttling caused by Kubernetes resource allocation.
+{{< /alert >}}

 Here is an example of a basic JSON job definition:
 ```json
 {